How we are run

 - The Centenary Committee, who are planning celebrations of the Genetics Society Centenary 2019

-- The Website Committee who are overseeing and implementing the changeover to this newly designed website
+- The Website Committee who have overseen and implemented the changeover to this newly designed website

 Day to day administration is sub-contracted to the Royal Society of Biology.